Birding Tips for Beginners

 An inexpensive bird feeder stocked with a good basic mix of sunflower seeds, smaller seeds, nuts, and fruit bits will attract dozens of local species right to your doorstep.
 Many birds eat seeds, even those that also spend a good part of their time seeking out insects and other food sources.
 Once the neighborhood birds learn that your place is a great place to find lunch, you’ll see more and more of them coming around.

-Technically, this will make you a backyard birder.
+Technically, this will make you a backyard bird watcher.
 You’re going to see mostly songbirds and other abundant species.
 That’s okay.
 You’re just getting started, and the first time a new bird arrives on your property it is as exciting to you as it is when a veteran birder spots a rare species.

 If you want to take an extra step, you can also add a water feature to your yard such as a simple birdbath.
 This can bring in some birds that will not be interested in your seed.